ark-lang/ark/CONTRIBUTING.md

 check out the [style guide](https://github.com/ark-lang/ark-docs/blob/master/STYLEGUIDE.md).
 Not only will this keep everything consistent (if you're contributing to the std libraries that is), but it will also make the code a lot more readable and easier to maintain.

+## Ark RFCs/Specs
+If you want to request a feature, or improve upon an existing feature, keep reading.
+If you want to help decide how to integrate an unimplemented feature, or give ideas on how it would work, keep reading.

+We now have a repository for RFC's and Specifications, this is to keep everything separate from issues related to the compiler itself (in terms of implementations of features, bugs, etc).
+If you want to request a feature, or you want to help use decide how to integrate a feature into the language, or just change something in the language: please go visit [this repository](//github.com/ark-lang/ark-rfcs).

 ## Community
 Please do not post questions for help in the Issue Tracker _unless_ you think